 Disagreements are a normal part of doing business.
 Contracts are interpreted differently, expectations don’t always align, and sometimes people simply don’t hold up their end of the deal.
 In many cases, business disputes can be resolved through negotiation.
 In others, trying to “work it out” for too long can make the situation far worse.

-For Florida business owners, knowing when negotiation is enough — and when legal guidance is critical — can mean the difference between a manageable issue and a costly lawsuit.
+For Florida business owners, knowing when negotiation is enough — and when legal guidance is critical — can mean the difference between a manageable issue and a commercial lawsuit.

 Common Business Disputes Florida Business Owners Face